Utsav045/Portfolio.com/README.md

 ---

-## 🖼️ Logo Configuration
+## 🖼️ Logo & Favicon Configuration

+### Custom Logo
 To use your custom logo image:
 1. Name your image file `logo.png`.
-2. Place it in the `public/` folder (or the root folder if using Vite publicDir defaults).
+2. Place it in the `public/` folder.
 3. The app will automatically detect it.
 If missing, it falls back to the stylized text logo.

+### Custom Favicon
+The project includes a custom "UC" favicon with:
+- Bold, italic "UC" text
+- "U" in black, "C" in brand blue (#003e91)
+- Transparent background that adapts to browser themes
+- Multiple sizes for different devices and contexts

+To customize the favicon:
+1. Modify `public/favicon.svg`
+2. Regenerate PNG versions with `npm run generate-favicons`

 ---